-Employees may elect to schedule 2 weeks of their vacation in days under the following provisions:
+Employees may elect to schedule up to two (2) weeks of their vacation in days under the following provisions:

-- a) Employees must have two or more weeks of available vacation to participate. - b) During vacation canvassing employees must notify management of their intent to utilize a vacation week in days.

-- c) Employee must give at least forty-eight (48) hours prior notice to request single days of vacation and personal holidays.
-Company will consider emergency requests on a case-by-case basis. - d) Employees may take up to three days' vacation in one week. - e) Employees must notify management of any unused days by September 15 of the current year. - f) All unused vacation days will be paid out at the end of the year. - g) Employees taking vacation in days that include either Friday or Monday will not be scheduled off for the attached weekend unless they have been excused with the weekend off with permission program.
+- a) During vacation canvassing employees must notify management of their intent to utilize a vacation week in days. - b) Employee must give at least seventy-two (72) hours prior notice to request single days of vacation and personal holidays.
+The Company will consider emergency requests on a case-by-case basis. - c) Employees may take up to three days' vacation in one week. - d) Employees must notify management of any unused days by September 15 of the current year. - e) All unused vacation days will be paid out at the end of the year. - f) Employees taking vacation in days that include either Friday or Monday will not be scheduled off for the attached weekend unless they have been excused with the weekend off with permission program.
 People requesting the weekend off with their request for vacation days must also submit a separate request for that weekend.
-Approval of either request is totally separate from the other. - h) The Company has the absolute right to grant or reject an employee's request for single days of vacation and personal holidays.
+Approval of either request is totally separate from the other. - g) The Company has the absolute right to grant or reject an employee's request for single days of vacation and personal holidays.